act-rules/act-rules.github.io/_rules/SC4-1-2-aria-attribute-has-valid-value.md

 ### Applicability

-Any [non-empty](#non-empty) attribute that is placed on an HTML or SVG element that is [exposed to assistive technologies](#exposed-to-assistive-technologies), and where the attribute name starts with `aria-` and where the attribute can be found in [WAI-ARIA 1.1, Definitions of States and Properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def).
+Any [non-empty](#non-empty) attribute that is placed on an HTML or SVG element, where the attribute name starts with `aria-` and can be found in [WAI-ARIA 1.1, Definitions of States and Properties](https://www.w3.org/TR/wai-aria-1.1/#state_prop_def).

 ### Expectation